 Lower speeds give drivers and others more time to react.

-By travelling at 20mph instead of 30mph, pedestrians and cyclists are five times more likely to survive a hit by a motorised vehicle.
+By travelling at 20mph instead of 30mph, pedestrians and cyclists are 5 times more likely to survive a hit by a motorised vehicle.
 With a reduction of just 1mph, this can reduce casualties by an average of 6%.

-Whether you are driving, walking or cycling around the town read safety information for all road users via the Kent Road Safety website.
+Whether you are driving, walking or cycling around the town there is safety information for all road users on the Kent Road Safety website.

 The consultation closed on 3 March 2021.
 Responses have been analysed and the consultation report is now available.

 In addition to consultations responses, data from the following activities will help inform our decision: